rchakravarth/326-final-teamphi/docs/milestone2.md

 Potential API endpoints to use:

-/user/login --> will let user log in using their credentials /user/create --> create user profile /user/id/saved-meals --> access any saved meals /user/id/mealbuilder --> page to create the meals from the given options
+/user/login --> will let user log in using their credentials

+/user/new --> create user profile

+/user/id/saved-meals --> access any saved meals

+/user/id/mealbuilder --> page to create the meals from the given options

+**Part 2: **

+**Breakdown of labor: **

+Rishab Chakravarthy: Created dummy server, created markdown 2 document, linked github repo to Heroku